scrum101/scrum101.github.io/glossary.md

 The ScrumMaster ensures that participants call sidebar meetings for any discussions that go too far outside these constraints.
 The Scrum literature recommends that this meeting take place first thing in the morning, as soon as all team members arrive.

-**Done**: also referred to as "Done Done", this term is used to describe a product increment that is considered potentially releasable; it means that all design, coding, testing and documentation have been completed and the increment is fully integrated into the system.
+**Done**<a name="done"></a>: also referred to as "Done Done", this term is used to describe a product increment that is considered potentially releasable; it means that all design, coding, testing and documentation have been completed and the increment is fully integrated into the system.

 **Emergence**<a name="emergence"></a>: the principle that the best designs, and the best ways of working come about over time through doing the work, rather than being defined in advance, cf. [Empiricism](#empiricism), [Self Organization](#self-organisation).